-For this reason, advice from the Bureau of Meteorology is that we are already 'committed' to a certain amount of warming until around 2030.
+For this reason, advice from the Bureau of Meteorology and the Intergovernmental Panel on Climate Change (IPCC) is that we are already 'committed' to a certain amount of warming.
 This warming is due to the gases that we have already released into the atmosphere.

-What happens from 2030 onwards depends on the choices we make now.
+What happens in the longer term depends on the choices we make now.

 The City of Charles Sturt is tackling Climate Change by:

 Stage 3 – Integrated vulnerability assessment

 Stage 4 – Preparation of the Regional Climate Change Adaptation Plan

 Intergovernmental Panel on Climate Change – AR5 report and information

 Western Adelaide Region Climate Change Adaptation Plan – Stage 1